mlacs-developers/mlacs/docs/source/moduleref/state.rst

 .. index::
    single: Class reference; StateManager

-The State Classes are object managing the state being simulated by the MLMD simulations, and hence, the state being approximated by MLACS.
+The State classes are object managing the state being simulated by the MLMD simulations, and hence, the state being approximated by MLACS using Machine Learning potential.
+All the State classes are structured the same way with `run_dynamics` and `initialize_momenta` functions.

 StateManager
 ************

-.. autoclass:: mlacs.state.state.StateManager
+.. autoclass:: StateManager
+   :members: run_dynamics, initialize_momenta

 Thermodynamic states
 ********************

+These States are used to sample via MLMD simulation specific thermodyamic states/ensembles (NVT, NPT, ...).

 LangevinState
 ~~~~~~~~~~~~~